Home > Analyses > Healthcare > Cigna Corporation

 • expanding Medicare Advantage and international markets

-• growing demand for integrated health solutions
+• increasing demand for integrated health solutions

 Threats

-• regulatory changes in healthcare policies
+• regulatory changes impacting insurance reimbursement

 Stock Price Action Analysis